bbc/stt-align-node/README.md

 _Screenshot of UI - optional_ -->

-See [The alignement problem](./docs/the-alignement-problem.md) in the docs for more background of the problem this module set out to address.
+See [The alignment problem](./docs/the-alignment-problem.md) in the docs for more background of the problem this module set out to address.

 -